ponnhide/pyCircos/README.md

 python how_to_use.py
 ````

-If the script can work correctly, you can "test.pdf" as output in the directory.
+If the script can work correctly, you can find the "test.pdf" as output in the directory.

 __Example 0__
 (sample/tutorial/how_to_use.py)